nater1983/rhythmbox-tray-icon/README.md

 Rhythmbox tray icon plugin
 ==========================

-Restores the tray icon functionality from the 0.x series.
+A tray icon to control basic Rhythmbox features.
 Requires Rhythmbox 2.9+

-Tray icon, has a green 'play' when a song is playing.
+Tray icon, has a green 'play' when a track is playing.

 ![Tray Icon](http://farm8.staticflickr.com/7232/7219610460_327356b800_o.png)

-You can rate the song, play/pause, go previous, go next, or quit.
+You can rate the track, play/pause, go previous, go next, or quit.

 Scroll up and down over the tray icon to adjust the Rhythmbox volume.

 Clicking directly on the tray icon will attempt to show the Rhythmbox window.

-When you hover over the icon, it shows the playing song:
+When you hover over the icon, it shows the playing track:

 ![Hover Icon](http://farm8.staticflickr.com/7102/7219610526_a2cd6e9f18_o.png)